dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 After the test are run the JSON logs should have been created inside every single Jenkins job.
 As of now the tricky implementation of this project starts.
 We have decided to split the implementation in 5 parts and the next sections will explain you each step-by-step.

-### Part 1: Define Test Object and Extend Test Suite Reporter
+### Part 1: Define the Test Object and Extend the Test Suite Reporter

 Our inital task consisted of the definiton of the desired target format for the individual test objects, which would later be stored in Elasticsearch as [JSON](http://www.json.org/) documents.
 We determined to create a single object for each test case and represent it as a simple JSON object (without nested fields, like arrays) as this could be later on easier displayed by several client interfaces of Elasticsearch.